Accounting Conservation Framework

 FITB 210,554 189,884 20,670 0 10.19 0.000 Bank, typical leverage

-6. Conclusion
+6. Discussion and Conclusion

 We have demonstrated that double-entry accounting shares the continuity structure of physics, expressed in entity-time coordinates $(e, t)$ rather than spatial coordinates $(x, y, z, t)$.
 The continuity equation $\nabla \cdot \mathbf{J} + \frac{\partial \rho}{\partial t} = 0$ governs all conserved quantities, whether mass, organisms, packets, or equity.
 The fundamental accounting identity $A = L + E$ is not an empirical observation but a definition of equity ($E \equiv A - L$) combined with this continuity equation with source terms.